swcarpentry/shell-novice/_episodes/02-filedir.md

 A command can be called with more than one option and more than one argument: but a command doesn't always require an argument or an option.

+> ## Working with arguments
+>
+> In everyday speech, an argument is an exchange of opposing views.
+However in
+> computer science, argument has a specific technical meaning.
+In this
+> technical sense, an argument refers to a value that is provided to a
+> computer program, which changes the program's behavior.
+We will be working
+> with arguments throughout this course.

 Each part is separated by spaces: if you omit the space between `ls` and `-F` the shell will look for a command called `ls-F`, which doesn't exist.
 Also, capitalization can be important.
 For example, `ls -s` will display the size of files and directories alongside the names, while `ls -S` will sort the files and directories by size, as shown below: